Dysart and Dundonald Pipe Band

-The Dysart and Dundonald Pipe Band is a currently disbanded pipe band located in Fife, Scotland.
+The Dysart and Dundonald Pipe Band was a currently disbanded pipe band located in Fife, Scotland.

 History

 The band was founded in 1929 as the Dundonald Juvenile Pipe Band, with Bob Mackay as pipe major.
 Alex Smart became pipe major in 1935, and after disbanding during the Second World War, the band reformed in 1945 with Hunter Wylie as pipe major.
 In 1950, Robert MacKay became pipe major and the name of the band was changed to the Dundonald Colliery Pipe Band.
 With sponsorship from the colliery, the band won the Juvenile Championship at Cowal in 1952.
 The band went on to win the Grade 3 World Championships in 1953, and after promotion, the Grade 2 World Championships in 1958.
 After this point the band went into decline, and in 1965 the Dundonald Colliery closed and both the band and the village lost their primary means of support.
 The Frances Colliery in Dysart adopted the band at this time, resulting in the addition of Dysart to the band's name.